The Most Popular Git Commands for Testers

 Artem Bondar

-For easier navigation, I have placed the git commands in different groups or use cases that test automation engineers may have.
+For easier navigation, I have organized the git commands into groups or use cases that test automation engineers may encounter.
 Navigate on this page using clickable links.

 The angel braces <> in the commands below should be ignored.
 It's a placeholder that you have to replace with your data.